Glossary: Studying at Wageningen University from A to Z

 If you have minor medical problems, you can consult a doctor on campus.
-You can make short-term appointments (online or via phone 0317-466600) or walk in, after you registered here.
+You can make short-term appointments (online or via phone 0317-466600) or walk in, after you registered macbeth essay introduction.
 You have to pay the service yourself if you do not have a Dutch health insurance, but you might get reimbursed by your insurance.

 At WUR, like at any other university, there are various types of examination and in most of the courses there are numerous moments of examination for one course.
 The positive thing of a system like that is that it is more difficult to screw up a whole course because you had a bad day on the day of the exam.
 Usually, you have to pass the final exam with a 5.5.
 On top of this, you can earn bonus points by completing practicals or lab work, handing in assignments or participating in tutorial sessions.
 Often, you are also graded for presentations, paper or group work reports and these grades are part of the final grade.

 Even though Wageningen is a small city, there are multiple things to do in and around the city.
-First and foremost, the sports offer at the sports centre macbeth essay introduction is extremely broad and there should be a course, training and sports for every taste and fitness level.
+First and foremost, the sports offer at the sports centre bestessay essay on my computer class is extremely broad and there should be a course, training and sports for every taste and fitness level.
 Second, the numerous study and student associations offer a wide variety of free time activities.
 Just check out for example IxESN for international dinners (check V for more information).
 Last, but not least, the nature around Wageningen is definitely worth to explore.
 You can go for a relaxed cycling tour, have a picnic at the Rijn or go for a walk.

 The Dutch grading system is special.
 Special in the sense that it makes use of a scale from one to ten (with ten being the best grade), but the grade ten is barely used.
 Usually, a 5.5 is a pass and considering that there is barely a ten in a course, an 8 as a final grade is already a good one.
 So, don’t panic 😉

 The online study handbook gives you elaborate information about all courses that are taught at WUR.
 It contains information about the content, the examination, evaluations by students that took the course previously as well as the schedule.
-You can browse through the course catalogue clk psychology research papers on media violence.
+You can browse through the course catalogue phd thesis results.

-phd thesis results and the https://weblog.wur.eu/how-to-cite-shakespeare-in-mla-essay/ are your first addresses to turn to when you are looking for an accommodation.
+https://weblog.wur.eu/how-to-cite-shakespeare-in-mla-essay/ and the Housing Desk are your first addresses to turn to when you are looking for an accommodation.
 Check the website for more options.
 If you want to live in a student house by idealis, I can tell you from my own experience that you have to be quick.
 I found it quite hard to find a room and you have to be online on time, if you want to have the slightest chance of a roof over your head that you also like especially in peak times.